 Tariffs and prices

-The fixed-rate tariff comes in two options: fixed for one year or fixed for two years.
-Like all variable-rate tariffs, the Simple Fair Energy tariff has no end date and prices can change based on the wholesale cost of energy.
+Like all variable-rate tariffs, the Simple Clear Energy tariff has no end date and prices can change based on the wholesale cost of energy.

 Discounts are offered to customers who opt for dual fuel tariffs.
-There is also an online discount of 20% available on all tariffs.
+Prices could also change if you pick the "Paperless" version of a tariff, where available.

 PFP’s fixed-rate tariff imposes early exit fees.
-These kick in if you choose to leave the tariff before the end of the contract.
-For example, if you sign up for the 12-month fixed-rate version but choose to leave after 9 months, you will have to pay an early exit fee.
+These kick in if you choose to leave the tariff outside of the cooling off periods.

-PFP Energy also has a range of business tariffs suitable for companies of all sizes, from micro businesses up to large multinationals.
+PFP Energy also has a range of business tariffs suitable for companies of all sizes.
 It offers OJEU compliant tariffs for bigger companies and independent outsourced bill validation.
 PFP Energy can also help you if your property is void or vacant by providing unique management solutions.